Properly Addressing Sexual Harassment Claims

-Our understanding of state and federal employment laws gives us the ability to protect employers from the damage of a false sexual harassment claim.
-We can anticipate arguments made by plaintiffs and prepare our clients to make informed decisions about whether to settle or litigate the case.
+Attorney Hamilton’s understanding of state and federal employment laws gives her the ability to protect employers from the damage of a false sexual harassment claim.
+She can anticipate arguments made by plaintiffs and prepare our clients to make informed decisions about whether to settle or litigate the case.

 Counseling Employers On Their Rights And Options

-Even though we’ve handled numerous sexual harassment cases over the years, each instance involves a slightly different set of facts.
-In order to personalize your defense, we will work with you to get all possible information by asking you:
+Even though she has handled numerous sexual harassment cases over the years, each instance involves a slightly different set of facts.
+In order to personalize your defense, she will work with you to get all possible information by asking you:

 - Did the employee notify you of the alleged harassment?